 What is a History Harvest?

 A History Harvest is a community event that aims to collect, interpret and digitize artifacts of the local community, especially from those whose voices are rarely heard.
-People are invited to bring their family photos, mementos, ephemera and other items that not only tell their family’s story, but also help tell the story of their community.
+People are invited to bring their family photos, mementos, ephemera and other items that not only tell their family’s story, but also help tell the history of their community or region.

 These artifacts from the Vaughters family help us understand the history of Vaughters’ Farm.